 The purpose of demand generation is to increase excitement about your company’s product or service and make people want to buy from you.
 Demand generation campaigns capture leads on specific interests and are usually generated through landing page forms for free trials or for people who want more information about your product or service.
 This is often a long-term plan that emphasizes brand positioning and awareness.
 As such, you want to reach as many people as possible.

 With lead generation, the opposite is true.
 In order to generate more of the right leads, you need to capture information about potential buyers.
 After that, you can use targeted marketing campaigns to nurture your leads with relevant content.
 Lead generation content is typically gated and consists of whitepapers, eBooks, how-to guides, survey reports, webinars, and thought leadership articles.

 How to Execute Successful Demand Generation & Lead Generation Campaigns

 You must use a data-driven strategy in order to execute successful demand generation and lead generation campaigns.
 First, you need to understand your buyer personas.
 Once you’ve looked at the data and analyzed information such as the job function, company size, and industry of your best buyers, it’s much easier to hit them with relevant campaigns.

 Content Marketing for Demand Generation & Lead Generation

-Did you know that content marketing generates 3 times as many leads as traditional outbound marketing, but costs 62% less (Demand Metric)?
+Did you know that content marketing generates 3 times as many leads as traditional outbound marketing but costs 62% less (source)?
 In both demand generation and lead generation, content is the key to success.